SanjayPaul4u/Paul_Store_E_Com_Project_3/backend/README.md

 ## (7) Backend: RestAPI create - Add Product
     - In "addproduct" RestAPI we define and save two schema one is only "producs" and "singleProduct"

+## (8) Backend: RestAPI create - 'GET ALL PRODUCT' with 'LIMIT', 'FILTER' and 'SORTING'🔥🔥🔥
+    - it is so power full for any e-commerce application